Ortega-Dan/IkDataWindowsInstallerDependencies/README.md

 # IkDataWindowsInstallerDependencies

-Hashes are SHA1 and MD5 respectively
+Hashes are MD5 a SHA1 respectively

+as produced by rhash -HM package.extension